ColinLeeCampbell/cordova-plugin-wearOS/README.md

 # Cordova WearOS Plugin

-This plugin enable your Cordova and PhoneGap mobile applications to use the WearOS API.
+This plugin enables your Cordova and PhoneGap mobile applications to use the WearOS API.

 Platforms: